jojomi/docker-caddy/README.md

 ## Customizing

 I decided to keep bare caddy in this image.
-If you need some of the caddy plugins, you need to fork this repository and follow the steps in `Updating` section.
+If you need some of the caddy plugins, you need to fork this repository and update `caddy_main.go`.

 ## Updating